A massage gun has many benefits, especially to runners.

 The Hypervolt is quieter than the Theragun.
 Although it won’t deafen you, the Theragun’s noise is around 75 decibels, which is enough to be annoying to the human ear if it’s prolonged.

 The Hypervolt is about 60 decibels on its highest setting.
-It uses something called Quiet Glide technology to reduce excess noise and make the experience a relaxing one on the ears and the body.
+It uses Quiet Glide technology to reduce noise and make the experience a relaxing one on the ears as well as the body.

 Portability and Weight